 Drones revolutionized storytelling in commercial video production with their creative aerial look, amplified visual impact, and audience participation.
-The ability to shoot breathtaking aerial shots from challenging locations and unique angles has changed filmmaking that was previously quite difficult to achieve.
-By offering new sights, drawing the viewer into the scene, and eliciting an emotional response, the drone helps to make a far more engaging and memorable storytelling experience.
+Drones have revolutionized filmmaking by making it easier to capture breathtaking aerial shots from challenging locations and unique angles.
+They provide new perspectives, drawing viewers deeper into the scene.
+This fresh viewpoint helps elicit emotional responses, making the storytelling experience more engaging and memorable.
 Integrate drone footage into video production to tell the most compelling, beautiful story possible.
 Here’s a closer look at ten creative drone shots to take your commercial video production to the next level.

 1. The Fly-Through